 Is procrastination stopping you achieving your goals and ambitions?
-Would you like to stop procrastinating and accomplish more during the day?
-Well you are certainly not alone as procrastination is a serious problem for many people and can detrimentally affect both careers and personal lives.
-Side effects of habitual procrastination can include stress, missed opportunities, guilt, tension, missed deadlines, lower self-esteem, resentment, medical problems, financial difficulties and the feeling of ‘life passing you by’.
+Would you like to know how to stop procrastinating and accomplish more during the day?
+Well, you are certainly not alone.
+Procrastination is a serious problem for many people and can detrimentally affect both careers and personal lives.
+Side effects of habitual procrastination can be numerous.
+These can include stress, missed opportunities, guilt, tension, missed deadlines, lower self-esteem, resentment, medical problems, financial difficulties and the feeling of ‘life passing you by’.

 It’s not all bad news though as it’s not that hard to stop procrastinating.
-Just by making some simple changes to your lifestyle you can take back control of your life, accomplish more, achieve goals you never thought possible, learn new skills and have more time for fun and relaxation.
+Just by making some simple changes to your lifestyle, you can take back control of your life.
+You will accomplish more, achieve goals you never thought possible, learn new skills and have more time for fun and relaxation.

-Before we get to some simple techniques that will help you to stop procrastinating, it is important to understand exactly what it is, what the triggers are and why it affects so many people.
+Before we get to some simple techniques on how to stop procrastinating, it is important to understand exactly procrastination is, what the triggers are, and why it affects so many people.